gradha/gradha.github.io/src/articles/32-kerf-timestamps-done-almost-right-java.rst

 to work with streams is to upgrade from the ``long`` to the ``Long`` type.
-And the reason we have *lost* is that instead of using native types we would be better off using real class objects, even though we wouldn't have then the performance and memory efficiency of native types.
+And the reason we have *lost* is that instead of using native types we would be better off using real class objects, even though we wouldn't have then the performance and memory efficiency of value types.
 The last attempt at extracting the calendar components from a list containing those ``Long`` objects is `particularly painful to watch
 <https://github.com/gradha/kerf_timestamps_done_almost_right/blob/master/java/Units.java#L44-L50>`_: